 - Mexican bean salad

-You may also like to browse through this list of 45 healthy salads!
+You may also like to browse through this list of healthy salads recipes!

 Mango Black Bean Salad

 - 2 medium or 3 Ataulfo mango chopped

 - 1 large bell pepper chopped